bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Verse scroll key doesn't always work.

 # Post-Gatsby bugs
-* From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
-Not sure if pre or post Gatsby.
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.

 # Minor issues, to be investigated while production is on master before Gatsby.